Hear us out: Podcasts are the new TV shows. I spend more time talking to my friends about the podcasts we're listening to – most recently,

 A warning: This story doesn't end well.
 In 2009, 28-year-old Susan Powell went missing.
 To this day, her body hasn't been found.
 Though her husband, Josh, was a suspect, he wasn't ultimately charged.
 What comes next is truly shocking.

-(Studio 31) F**ks Given Premiered December 13
+with Come Curious (Studio 71 UK) F**ks Given Premiered December 13

 is definitely NSFW – but who listens to podcasts at work, anyway?
 Listen to this podcast for answers to all the sex questions you didn't even think to ask.